 The interjection of a new contract time period in an amended final offer after the petition is filed presents a question beyond the statutory jurisdiction of the arbitrators.
-Milwaukee Deputy Sheriffs' Association v.
+Milwaukee Deputy Sheriffs' Ass'n v.
 Milwaukee County, 64 Wis.
 2d 651, 221 N.W.2d 673 (1974).

 Arbitration awards are presumptively valid, and an award may not be attacked on the grounds that a portion of it could conceivably be allocable to an allegedly improper item.
 Scherrer Construction Co. v.
-Burlington Mem.
-Hosp.
-64 Wis.
+Burlington Memorial Hospital, 64 Wis.
 2d 720, 221 N.W.2d 855 (1974).

 Contacts between the arbitrator and one party outside the presence of the other do not in themselves justify vacating an award to the party involved if the challenger does not demonstrate either improper intent or influence by clear and convincing evidence.
-Manitowoc v.
+City of Manitowoc v.
 Manitowoc Police Department, 70 Wis.
 2d 1006, 236 N.W.2d 231 (1975).

-An arbitrator exceeded his authority under sub.
-(1) (d) in determining that the discharge of a city employee for a violation of an ordinance residency requirement was not for just cause within the meaning of the collective bargaining agreement.
+An arbitrator exceeded the arbitrator's authority under sub.
+(1) (d) in determining that the discharge of a city employee for a violation of an ordinance residency requirement was not for just cause within the meaning of the collective bargaining agree-ment.
 WERC v.
 Teamsters Local No. 563, 75 Wis.
 2d 602, 250 N.W.2d 696 (1977).

-An arbitrator did not exceed his powers by adopting a ministerial-substantive distinction in determining the scope of the unfettered management function provided by agreement.
-The arbitrator did exceed his powers by ordering maintenance of past practice without finding that the agreement required such action.
-Milwaukee Professional Fire Fighters Local 215 v.
-Milwaukee, 78 Wis.
+An arbitrator did not exceed the arbitrator's powers by adopting a ministerial-substantive distinction in determining the scope of the unfettered management function provided by agreement.
+The arbitrator did exceed the arbitrator's powers by ordering maintenance of past practice without finding that the agreement required such action.
+Milwaukee Professional Firefighters, Local 215 v.
+City of Milwaukee, 78 Wis.
 2d 1, 253 N.W.2d 481 (1977).

-Arbitrators did not exceed their authority by arbitrating a grievance under a "discharge and nonrenewal" clause of a collective bargaining agreement when the contract offered by the board was signed by a teacher after deleting the title "probationary contract" and the board did not accept this counteroffer or offer the teacher a 2nd contract.
+Arbitrators did not exceed their authority by arbitrating a grievance under a "discharge and nonrenewal" clause of a collective bargaining agreement when the con-tract offered by the board was signed by a teacher after deleting the title "probationary contract" and the board did not accept this counteroffer or offer the teacher a second contract.
 Joint School District No. 10 v.
-Jefferson Education Association, 78 Wis.
+Jefferson Education Ass'n, 78 Wis.
 2d 94, 253 N.W.2d 536 (1977).